Review and road test of the Audi A1

 Audi's A1 was one of those rare cars that just felt instantly right when it launched in 2010.
 There weren't too many surprises with it, buyers knowing that here was a car that ran on much the same chassis as a Volkswagen Polo but features that reassuringly burnished Audi build integrity.
 Realising that just because buyers wanted small cars didn't mean they couldn't afford larger ones, the A1 wasn't cheap but the counterpoint to this was that it never felt like Audi were selling out and chasing a market they didn't have any right to be in.

 But that was 2010 and time moves very quickly in this corner of the market.
 In that period, BMW's MINI has completely reinvented its range and come at the A1 with some serious products.
-Audi's response has been measured.
-More of the same, with fine tuning across the board and the introduction of some typically intriguing engineering.
+Audi's response has been measured, with the introduction of a revised version of this first generation model in 2015 and plenty of fine tuning across the board since with some typically intriguing engineering.

-Audi has upgraded the steering in the latest A1, the electromechanical system delivering a more faithful level of speed-sensitive assistance.
-Both the steering and the optional suspension with adjustable damping are controllable via the Audi drive select adaptive dynamics system, which is now a standard feature for A1 Sport models upwards.
+Audi has upgraded the steering in more recent A1 models, the electromechanical system delivering a more faithful level of speed-sensitive assistance.
+Both the steering and the optional suspension with adjustable damping are controllable via the Audi drive select adaptive dynamics system, which is these days a standard feature for A1 Sport models upwards.
 It allows the driver to vary the weighting or the damping characteristics across three modes - auto, dynamic and efficiency - and it can also adjust the operating parameters of the engine and the S tronic transmission, where this is fitted.
-There's also a new suspension option including adjustable dampers available for Sport models and above.
-At the top of the range sits the ballistic 231PS S1 quattro, which will dust off the sprint to 62mph in just 5.8 seconds.
+There's also an adaptive suspension option including adjustable dampers available for Sport models and above.
+At the top of the range, the ballistic S1 will dust off the sprint to 62mph in just 5.8 seconds.

 Design and Build

-The A1's styling hasn't changed markedly, but you might well spot the flatter and wider singleframe grille, revised bumpers, different standard alloy wheel designs and an updated colour palette.
-Otherwise, it's still a familiar shape with the arcing roofline that looks so good in contrast colours.
+The A1's styling looks classy wth a wide singleframe grille, sleek bumpers, stylish alloy wheel designs and a sophisticated colour palette.
+Plus there's that arcing roofline that looks so good in contrast colours.

 The cabin adheres to typical contemporary Audi design language.
 If you've driven an A3 or an A4, you'll feel very much at home here, as indeed Audi has intended in order to attract customers looking to downsize.
 Unlike some rivals, the interior is quiet and maturely finished with no speedometers the size of dinner plates or garish graphics.
 Audi contend that if you're downsizing from a bigger car, you expect big car sophistication and the A1 serves that up in spades.

 Everything is soft touch, silicon damped and consistent in feel and design.
-There's now additional chrome and high gloss black detailing, new upholstery choices including an Alcantara and leather blend and new upholstery colours, such as Laser blue for Sport models and Rotor grey for S line models, which until now have had an exclusively black finish.
+There's plenty of chrome and high gloss black detailing, up-market upholstery choices including an Alcantara and leather blend and plenty of different upholstery colours, such as Laser blue for Sport models and Rotor grey for S line models.
 The A1 body can only afford so much interior space in a package 3954mm long, but the 267-litre boot extends to a respectable 920-litres if you drop the back seats.
 It's a little bigger than most city cars but is aced for space by a lot of superminis.

 Market and Model

-Prices haven't marched north by anything too significant, which means that you can pick up a 1.0-litre car from around the £14,500 mark, with the 1.6-litre diesel tacking another grand onto that.
+As before, there's a choice of a three door bodystyle or, for around £600 more, a five-door Sportback variant.
+Prices haven't marched north by anything too significant, which means that you can pick up a 1.0-litre car from around the £15,500 mark, with the 1.6-litre diesel tacking another grand onto that.
 Trim levels run through SE, Sport and S line, and even the entry-level car gets alloy wheels, remote central locking, air conditioning, electric front windows and mirrors and a six-speaker single CD audio system with auxiliary iPod connection linked to a 6.5-inch retractable display.
-A secondary collision brake assist system also now joins this list for the latest range, which can initiate automatic braking to reduce the risks of skidding and additional collisions during an accident.
+A secondary collision brake assist system is available, which can initiate automatic braking to reduce the risks of skidding and additional collisions during an accident.

-The Sport models now include 'Audi drive select', as well as the Audi Music Interface and preparation for SD card-based navigation.
-These variants already featured upgrades such as larger 16-inch wheels, sports suspension, sports seats, Bluetooth mobile phone preparation and a Driver's Information System.
-Go for the S line and you can add xenon headlamps with LED daytime running lights and LED rear lights, further enhancing an additional specification which already included 17-inch alloy wheels, exclusive S line exterior styling and interior detailing, S line sports suspension and leather and cloth combination upholstery.
+The Sport models include 'Audi drive select', as well as the Audi Music Interface and preparation for SD card-based navigation.
+These variants also get larger 16-inch wheels, sports suspension, sports seats, Bluetooth mobile phone preparation and a Driver's Information System.
+Go for the S line and you'll enjoy xenon headlamps with LED daytime running lights and LED rear lights, plus 17-inch alloy wheels, exclusive S line exterior styling and interior detailing, S line sports suspension and leather and cloth combination upholstery.
 There are also Tech and Comfort packs available if you're not already spent out.

 Cost of Ownership